Top Video Streaming Performance Metrics to Look For

 Definition: Failures that occur during video playback, such as freezing, crashing, or skipping.

 High playback error rates can damage your platform’s reputation and result in user dissatisfaction.
-Playback errors may stem from codec mismatches, hardware limitations, or network inconsistencies.
+Playback errors may occur due to codec mismatches, hardware limitations, or network issues.

 Solutions: